-Why Adding a Payment Orchestration Layer is the Way to Go
+Why Adding a Payment Orchestration Platform is the Way to Go

-Switch, in particular, takes advantage of the transactional data that runs through the platform to leverage key value-added services:
+Switch, in particular, takes advantage of the transactional data that runs through the our orchestration platform to leverage key value-added services:

 - Advanced Big Data Analytics: Using big data to process voluminous and complex payment datasets from different providers and extract valuable insights in real-time through a single Dashboard;